kellyhyun/beginner-s_luck/README.md

 3. Include an option, where it asks the user to click on a hyperlink that takes him/her directly to the movie's IMDB webpage for further information.

+4. Utilize lxml parser instead of html.parser to further increase the webscraping speed.